paulayuk/catch-clause/README.md

    - Navigate to any website you want to analyze

 2. **Open Safemode**
-   - Click the Safemode icon in the Chrome toolbar
+   - Click the Catchclause icon in the Chrome toolbar
    - Or use keyboard shortcut (if configured)

 3. **Analyze the Site**